 During the first quarter of 2016, Enduro established a reserve of \$750,000 from the calculated net profits interest for approved 2016 development expenses, which was held by Enduro.
 During the second quarter of 2016, Enduro increased the previously established reserve by \$100,000, for a total of \$850,000 withheld for approved 2016 development expenses.
-During the year ended December 31, 2016, there were not any development expenses applied against the reserve.
-However, as a result of lower than anticipated capital expenditures, Enduro released \$750,000 of the reserve during the year, which increased the income from net profits interest.
-As of December 31, 2016, the remaining total reserve was \$100,000.
+During the year ended December 31, 2016, no development expenses were applied against the reserve.
+However, as a result of lower than anticipated capital expenditures, Enduro released \$750,000 of the reserve during the second half of 2016, which increased the income from net profits interest for that period.
+During the first three months of 2017, Enduro released the remaining \$100,000 of the reserve.
 Prior to 2016, Enduro had not established a reserve for development expenses.